IBM Db2: Db2 BigSQL

-In 2018 the IBM SQL product was renamed and is now known as IBM Db2 Big SQL (Big SQL).
+In 2018, the IBM SQL product was renamed and is now known as IBM Db2 Big SQL (Big SQL).
 Big SQL is an enterprise-grade, hybrid ANSI-compliant SQL on the Hadoop engine delivering massively parallel processing (MPP) and advanced data query.
 Additional benefits include low latency, high performance, security, SQL compatibility and federation capabilities.

 Big SQL offers a single database connection or query for disparate sources such as HDFS, RDMS, NoSQL databases, object stores and WebHDFS.
 Exploit Hive, Or to exploit Hbase and Spark and whether on the cloud, on premises or both, access data across Hadoop and relational data bases.

 Users (data scientists and analysts) can run smarter ad hoc and complex queries supporting more concurrent users with less hardware compared to other SQL options for Hadoop.
 Big SQL provides an ANSI-compliant SQL parser to run queries from unstructured streaming data using new APIs.

 Through the integration with the IBM Common SQL Engine, Big SQL was designed to work with all the Db2 family of offerings, as well as with the IBM Integrated Analytics System.
 Big SQL is a part of the IBM Hybrid Data Management Platform, a comprehensive IBM strategy for flexibility and portability, strong data integration and flexible licensing.

-Db2 Event Store

-Db2 Event Store targets the needs of the Internet of things (IOT), industrial, telecommunications, financial services, online retail and other industries needing to perform real-time analytics on streamed high volume, high velocity data.
-It became publicly available in June 2017.
-It can store and analyze 250 billion events in a day with just 3 server nodes with its high speed data capture and analytics capabilities.
-The need to support AI and machine learning was envisioned from the start by including IBM Watson Studio into the product, and integrating Jupyter notebooks for collaborative app and model development.
-Typically combined with streaming tools, it provides persistent data by writing the data out to object storage in an open data format (Apache Parquet).
-Built on Spark, Db2 Event Store is compatible with Spark Machine Learning, Spark SQL, other open technologies, as well as the Db2 family Common SQL Engine and all languages supported – including Python, GO, JDBC, ODBC, and more.

 Db2 for IBM i

 In 1994, IBM renamed the integrated relational database of the OS/400 to DB2/400 to indicate comparable functionality to DB2 on other platforms.
-Despite this name, it is not based on DB2 code, but instead it evolved from the IBM System/38 integrated database.
+Despite this name, it is not based on Db2 code, but instead it evolved from the IBM System/38 integrated database.
 The product is currently named IBM Db2 for i.